CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 configuration variable `PACKAGES`; see [below](#configuring-korppluginlib)).

-Both WSGI endpoint plugins and callback plugins can be defined in the same plugin module.
+One plugin module can contain both new WSGI endpoints and callback methods.

 ## Configuration